The Capital Raise Checklist – Are you ready for a raise?

 Even though the terms sheet is optional, it can give your investors a quick overview of the opportunity and the existing company governance.
 This is particularly important where your investors might be time-poor.

 Once a Terms Sheet is ‘agreed’ with an Investor, all the terms agreed should be reflected in the Shareholders Agreement.
+Once the Shareholders Agreement is finalised and signed by current shareholders, that will become the binding agreement.

-The Shareholders Agreement is different to the Subscription Agreement.
-The Subscription Agreement is a document used specifically in relation to a certain share issue.
+The shareholders agreement is different to the subscription agreement.
+The subscription agreement is a document used specifically in relation to a certain share issue.

-The Shareholders Agreement is an ongoing document which is often referred to throughout the life of the Company.
-Cake provides an automated Subscription Agreement through its Raise platform for each investor, as part of the automated process.
+The shareholders agreement is an ongoing document which is often referred to throughout the life of the Company.

-If your company doesn’t have a Shareholders Agreement, it is good practice to get one before the cap table grows.
-Generally, whenever there is more than one shareholder, a Shareholders Agreement is worthwhile.
+If your company doesn’t have a shareholders agreement, it is good practice to get one before the cap table grows.
+Generally, whenever there is more than one shareholder, a shareholders agreement is worthwhile.

-The Shareholders Agreement often serves as the main document protecting the founders’ interests (and the investors).
+The shareholders agreement often serves as the main document protecting the founders’ interests (and the investors).
 It sets out the process for things such as which decisions will require shareholder approval, how directors can be appointed and removed, and how shares can (or cannot) be transferred.

 It is best practice to get your primary legal documents reviewed by experienced start-up lawyers, if not drafted by them in the first place.
-For example, a Shareholders Agreement is a document that could survive the entire life of your company.
+For example, a shareholders agreement is a document that could survive the entire life of your company.
 A small error in it now could cause a huge headache years down the track.

 It is also worth making sure you are aware of the relevant Corporations Act obligations.
 For example, do you know what exemption to disclosure you will be relying on for each investment, and have you created a record to manage this?
 Are you aware of the 50 shareholder limit for private companies?

-Get the required approvals
+6. Get the required approvals

 Most Shareholder Agreements and Constitutions contain ‘pre-emptive rights’ provisions.
 Pre-emptive rights require that before the Company issues shares to new investors, it first has to offer them (on those same terms) to the existing shareholders.
 Pre-emptive rights will also often apply to transfers.